msychalice/leetcode/README.md

 Use binary search to get the left and right bound of K

+## 815. Bus Routes
+BFS.\
+For each stop s, the next layer contains all the stops that can be reached by taking all the buses going through stop s.\
+Ignore visited stops and buses to speed up the BFS.

 ## 841. Keys and Rooms
 Graph traversal.
 DFS/BFS